 Why do “they” say anything?
 Why do they still use foot/pound?
-From the Wikipedia: “Some cultures regard the autumnal equinox as mid-autumn, others with a longer lag treat it as the start of autumn.
-Meteorologists (and most of the temperate countries in the southern hemisphere) use a definition based on months, with autumn being September, October and November in the northern hemisphere, and March, April and May in the southern hemisphere.
+From Wikipedia: “Some cultures regard the autumnal equinox as mid-autumn, others with a longer lag treat it as the start of autumn.
+Meteorologists (and most of the temperate countries in the southern hemisphere) use a definition based on months, with autumn being September, October, and November in the northern hemisphere, and March, April, and May in the southern hemisphere.

 “In North America, autumn is usually considered to start with the September equinox.
 In traditional East Asian solar term, autumn starts on or around 8 August and ends on about 7 November.”

 The answer, therefore, is American exceptionalism.
 That said, I never liked the fact that holidays commemorating dead soldiers and workers essentially frame summer.

 New York Erratic must actually be from New Jersey because there are a lot of questions:

 When you drink, is it beer, cider, wine, or mixed drinks?